-A range of organizations can function as the sponsor in DBOFM arrangements including:
+A range of organizations can function as the sponsor in DBFOM arrangements including:

 In Europe, Latin America, and Asia, where the DBFOM approach is commonly used to develop new toll road projects, the debt is usually raised by private concession companies who are responsible for designing, building, financing, and operating the projects.
 Given the ability of public sector agencies in the United States to issue low-interest tax-free debt, it is often more cost-effective for public project sponsors to issue debt than their private sector partners.
 Federal financing tools such as private activity bonds, however, help lower the borrowing costs for the private partner.
+A second option is to use a nonprofit public benefit corporation established pursuant to IRS Revenue Ruling 63-20.
 In addition, public sponsors may provide subsidies as part of an overall financing package.
 Ultimately, any cost premium from privately financing a project must be offset by other project execution efficiencies derived from the private partner’s participation, such as design or construction innovations or lifecycle operations and maintenance cost savings.

 DBFOM concessions can be awarded for the construction of a new asset or for the modernization, upgrade or expansion of an existing facility.
 DBFOM concessions often extend for a period of 30 to 50 years or even longer, and are awarded under competitive bidding conditions.
 DBFOM procurements can be expected to shift a great deal of the responsibility for developing and operating surface transportation infrastructure to private sector partners.
 In nearly all cases, the public agency sponsoring a project retains full ownership over the project.
 However, as with the BOT approach, the private partner assumes design-build responsibilities along with maintenance and operations to levels stipulated in the concession agreement.
 Depending on the revenue sources used and revenue risk allocation, private partners in the United States may or may not be exposed to revenue risks.
 DBFOM concessions are often attractive to public transportation agencies, as they can provide access to new sources of equity and financing, and deliver similar schedule and cost-efficiency benefits as design-build and DBOM procurements.